10mfox/Gethomepage-Custom-Css/README.md

 1. Save your configuration using the "Save CSS" button
 2. Copy the contents of `custom.css` to your Gethomepage custom CSS file
 3. Restart Gethomepage to apply changes

-### Loading Previous Configurations

-1. Click the "Load" button in the top navigation
-2. Select your previously saved `custom.css.json` file
-3. Your settings will be restored

 ## 🛠 Technical Details